franknmungai/react-hackathon/docs/08-highlighting-options.md

 }
 ```

-With that in place, we now get some highlighted cells to show us the valid moves we can make (Candidate cells)
+With that in place, we now get some highlighted cells to show us the valid moves we can make whenever we drag a piece.
+(Candidate cells)

 ![img](../static/img/Screenshot7.png)